-- commute out of the borough to work elsewhere.
-Attracting more knowledge-based businesses and supporting our existing ones to grow is therefore important for the future. - 5.13 Our pool of residents in managerial and professional occupations, high levels of educational achievement, good strategic transport links and high quality environment are all key assets of the local economy.
-They provide the foundation to attract more knowledge-based businesses to Maidstone in the future. - 5.14 As well as having some specific sector specialisms with potential for job growth in Maidstone in the future, we also have a broad economic base.
+- 5.17 Maximising the productive contribution of our residents for the benefit of the Maidstone economy may mean that additional employment land needs to be identified so that more jobs can be created for the growing working age population, if net out-commuting is to be reversed and potential business rate income in the borough is to be maximised. - 5.18 Businesses which are identified with potential to grow will be targeted to receive support through the Government's Business Growth Service to help ensure that they deliver the level of job growth forecast. - 5.19 There is still under-representation of knowledge-based industries in the Maidstone economy despite improvements over recent years.
+This is reflected in the relatively low proportion of residents with high level qualifications and a reason why more working residents in higher paid occupations commute out of the borough to work elsewhere.
+Attracting more knowledge-based businesses and supporting our existing ones to grow is therefore important for the future. - 5.20 Our pool of residents in managerial and professional occupations, high levels of educational achievement, good strategic transport links and high quality environment are all key assets of the local economy.
+They provide the foundation to attract more knowledge-based businesses to Maidstone in the future. - 5.21 As well as having some specific sector specialisms with potential for job growth in Maidstone in the future, we also have a broad economic base.
 This diversity together with its economic assets make Maidstone attractive to many other sectors as well.
 To ensure that opportunities unforeseen at the moment can be capitalised upon, we need to ensure that employment land allocations are sufficiently flexible so that these potential opportunities are not lost to competing places in the future.